Alps: Alpine people and culture

 The population of the region is 14 million spread across eight countries.
 On the rim of the mountains, on the plateaus, and on the plains the economy consists of manufacturing and service jobs whereas in the higher altitudes and the mountains farming is still essential to the economy.
 Farming and forestry continue to be mainstays of Alpine culture, industries that provide for export to the cities and maintain the mountain ecology.

 The Alpine regions are multicultural and linguistically diverse.
 Dialects are common and vary from valley to valley and region to region.
 In the Slavic Alps alone 19 dialects have been identified.
 Some of the Romance dialects spoken in the French, Swiss and Italian alps of Aosta Valley derive from Arpitan, while the southern part of the western range is related to Occitan; the German dialects derive from Germanic tribal languages.
 Romansh, spoken by two percent of the population in southeast Switzerland, is an ancient Rhaeto-Romanic language derived from Latin, remnants of ancient Celtic languages and perhaps Etruscan.

-Much of the Alpine culture is unchanged since the medieval period when skills that guaranteed survival in the mountain valleys and the highest villages became mainstays, leading to strong traditions of carpentry, woodcarving, baking, pastry-making, and cheesemaking.
+Much of the Alpine culture is unchanged since hundreds of years when skills that guaranteed survival in the mountain valleys and the highest villages became mainstays, leading to strong traditions of carpentry, woodcarving, baking, pastry-making, and cheesemaking.

 Farming has been a traditional occupation for centuries, although it became less dominant in the 20th century with the advent of tourism.
 Grazing and pasture land are limited because of the steep and rocky topography of the Alps.
 In mid-June, cows are moved to the highest pastures close to the snowline, where they are watched by herdsmen who stay in the high altitudes often living in stone huts or wooden barns during the summers.
 Villagers celebrate the day the cows are herded up to the pastures and again when they return in mid-September.
 The Almabtrieb, Alpabzug, Alpabfahrt, Désalpes ("coming down from the alps") is celebrated by decorating the cows with garlands and enormous cowbells while the farmers dress in traditional costumes.

 Cheesemaking is an ancient tradition in most Alpine countries.
 A wheel of cheese from the Emmental in Switzerland can weigh up to 45 kg, and the Beaufort in Savoy can weigh up to 70 kg.
 Owners of the cows traditionally receive from the cheesemakers a portion about the proportion of the cows' milk from the summer months in the high alps.
 Haymaking is an important farming activity in mountain villages that have become somewhat mechanized in recent years, although the slopes are so steep that scythes are usually necessary to cut the grass.
 Hay is normally brought in twice a year, often also on festival days.